sassoftware/sas-studio-custom-steps/Import - HTML Table/README.md

 ## Description

 The **Import - HTML Table** custom step enables SAS Studio users to import HTML tables from other websites as SAS tables.
+This step requires that Proc Python is enabled on your system and that the Python packages *pandas* & *lxml* are installed.

 ## User Interface